scf37/config/README.md

 ================

-1. Read java properties for this environment, add some default properties to them and allow to override loaded properties by system properties
+1. Read java properties for this environment, add some default properties to them and allow to override loaded properties by system properties.

   ```java
   ConfigReader<Properties> reader = ConfigFactory.readSystemProperties()